Skip to main content

 Dynamic Workflow Picker based on API Response

-It is quiet common to create a UI field in IDP Workflow forms which shows a static list options to the user.
+It is quite common to create a UI field in IDP Workflow forms which shows a static list options to the user.
 For example -

 properties: